 Education at CKY is an on-going continuum with clear links between the different stages.
 The IB Diploma builds upon the previous knowledge, skills and interests of each student.
 Diploma students take six courses during the IB Diploma: three at Higher Level (HL) and three at Standard Level (SL).
 The HL courses enable students to undertake more work in disciplines relevant to their intended university course.
-Students at CKY will have five lessons per week at HL, and three lessons per week at SL.
-The SL lessons form the common core of the subject, and HL students, in some subjects, share the same three lessons with SL students.
+Students at CKY will have two lessons per week at HL, and four lessons per week at SL.
+The SL lessons form the common core of the subject, and HL students, in some subjects, share the same four lessons with SL students.
 The two additional lessons which HL students attend enable them to study them in greater depth.
 The IB Diploma is not exclusively for the academically able.
 There are many paths and course combinations which cater for a wide range of interests and aptitudes.
 Students choose to take one SL or HL course from each of the following groups:

 (1) Studies in Language & Literature English A Literature

-English Language & Literature
+English A Language & Literature

 Chinese A Literature

-Chinese Language & Literature
+Chinese A Language & Literature

 (2) Language Acquisition English B (HL only)

 Chinese B (HL only)

+French ab initio (SL only)

+Spanish ab initio (SL only)

 Or another Group 1 language

-(3) Individuals and Societies Business and Management
+(3) Individuals and Societies Business Management

 Economics

 Geography

 History

 (4) Experimental Sciences Biology

 Chemistry

-Design & Technology
+Design Technology

 Physics

-(5) Mathematics Mathematics
+(5) Mathematics Mathematics: Analysis and Approaches

-Mathematical Studies (SL only)
+Mathematics: Application and Interpretation

 (6) The Arts Music

 Visual Arts

+Or another Group 1, 2, 3, or 4 subject

-CORE (taken by all students) Theory of Knowledge, see p.23
+CORE (taken by all students) Theory of Knowledge

-Extended Essay, see p.25
+Extended Essay

-Creativity, Action and Service (CAS), see p.28
+Creativity, Activity and Service (CAS)